ctc43f/CitiBike_Tableau/README.md

 - The last two plots look at similar detail as before but the main takeaways still hold: ridership is highest during work commute time and with male subscribers.

 ## Summary
+The Citi Bike program can be successful in Des Moines by:
+1. Promoting subscriptions to increase long-term usage
+2. Marketing heavily to men in the region as they are the majority of users
+3. Balancing bike deployment and support staff to be available during workday commutes and weekend afternoons, aligning with demand patters
+4. Focusing on deploying bikes in areas with high population density or commercial real estate

+Two other visualizations that would help with this analysis:
+1. Plot the lines from start and end station locations (longitude and latitude) to see if there are primary pathways along which riders go.
+This could help further balance where bikes are placed, storage racks are located, etc.
+2. Plot over the ridership concentrations populations by region or block to see if ridership does correlate with population.
+Similarly, plot where major office buildings are located to again confirm the ridership density aligns with urban commuters since the heatmaps seem to suggest this is the case.